Best Soil for Rosemary in Pots (Best Potting Mix)

 The sand and grit also play another important role in that they help to create the right level of soil fertility for rosemary.

-Sand and grit do not contribute much nutrients to the soil which helps to balance out the fertility of the compost for your potting soil to mimic the same of level of soil fertility as their Mediterranean range to ensure your rosemary has the best aroma and flavor.
+Sand and grit do not contribute much nutrients to the soil which helps to balance out the fertility of the compost for your potting soil to mimic the same level of soil fertility as their Mediterranean range to ensure your rosemary has the best aroma and flavor.

-The rosemary can attain all the nutrients they require from the gritty, compost mix.
+The rosemary can attain all the nutrients they require from the gritty compost mix.

 Avoid this mistake!